Update: ANGLEC has received support from the UK and electricity is being restored more rapidly.

 Since Hurricane Irma devastated Anguilla on Sept.
 6, the outpouring of support has been deeply moving.
 The community on-island and abroad have sprung into action, repairing, setting up funds and flying in relief supplies.
 The spirit that defines our island has shone bright in the face of dire circumstances.

 A huge thank you to Kendall R. Coleman, Jr. (CPA, CGMA, CCA).
-A Partner of CST Group with professional auditing experience, he has kindly volunteered to audit the account.
-All funds in, all funds out and how they are being used will be shared here.
+A Partner of CST Group with professional auditing experience, in the New Year, Mr. Coleman will provide the audit, detailing all funds in and all funds out and how they are being used.
+Please stay tuned for updates via the newsletter.

 For the Hurricane Irma report, keep reading below.